wallimans/Active-Directory-Home-Lab/Active-Directory/README.md

 <img width="1440" alt="Screenshot 2024-06-03 at 3 15 59 PM" src="https://github.com/wallimans/Home-Lab/assets/170472167/d2ca3a70-7327-47d4-a6ab-eff12326a7c8">

 And that concludes Part One!
-We've ensured we have both the interfaces we need to continue and are ready to move onto Part Two.
+We've ensured we have both the interfaces we need to continue the project and are ready to move onto Part Two.